 - Lack of resources: A limited number of security professionals to handle a large volume of alert notifications can make it challenging to keep up with and respond to alerts in a timely manner.

-- Limited customisation: Cybersecurity alerts that are not properly customised and filtered can lead to non-threatening or irrelevant alerts, thereby exacerbating alert fatigue.
+- Limited customization: Cybersecurity alerts that are not properly customized and filtered can lead to non-threatening or irrelevant alerts, thereby exacerbating alert fatigue.

 Consequences and Risks of Alert Fatigue